sith-lab/qprac/README.md

 **Security Evaluations:**
 - Python3 (Tested on V3.11.5)
-- Python3 Package `matplotlib` for plotting
+- Python3 Package `matplotlib` (V3.4.0 or higher is required) for plotting

 **Performance Evaluations:**
 - Software Dependencies: